meganzoe/ipmi/tutorials/README.md

 - Linear Regression - curve fitting (TensorFlow) <[Notebook][part3_notebook]> <[Colab][part3_colab]>
 - Convolutional Neural Network - image segmentation (TensorFlow) <[Notebook][part4_notebook]> <[Colab][part4_colab]>

 All the tutorials run directly on Google Colab (by clicking the links above).
-Or, upload the ipynb files to [Colab](https://colab.research.google.com).
+Get started with [Runtime] -> [Run all].
+Alternatively, download the ipynb files, then upload them to [Colab](https://colab.research.google.com).

 Running on Jupyter notebook requires TensorFlow to be [installed locally][tf_install].
 [Anaconda][conda_install] is another option that also requires albeit easier [TensorFlow installation][tf_conda].

-Lastly, test files, such as [**test4.py**](./test4.py), have working copies of the code.
+Lastly, test files, such as [*test4.py*](./test4.py), have working copies of the code.

 Performance varies.